On sufficient conditions for spanning structures in dense graphs: Proof of the Lg

 \subsection{Proof of the \texorpdfstring{\nameref{lem:lemma-for-H}}{Lg}}

 Finally, we show the main result of \cref{sec:lemmaforH}. \begin{proof}[Proof of \cref{lem:lemma-for-H}] We carry out the proofs for the cases \ref{itm:LH-r=1}~to~\ref{itm:LH-r=k} simultaneously.
-Initially, assume $H$ admits an ordering with bandwidth at most $\beta n$ and a $(z, \beta)$-zero-free $(k+1)$-colouring, and that $(R,\cJ)$ is only a Hamilton framework (not zero-free).
-If $r=k$, we furthermore assume that $H$ admits an equitable $k$-colouring.
-The proof has four steps.
-At the end of Step 3 we will be done with the embedding if $H$ has no zero-coloured vertices, which covers cases \ref{itm:LH-r=1}~and~\ref{itm:LH-r=k}.
+Initially, assume $H$ admits an ordering with bandwidth at most $\beta n$ and a $(z, \beta)$-zero-free $(k+1)$-colouring $\chi \colon V(H) \rightarrow \{0, 1, \dotsc, k\}$.
+If $r=k$, we will furthermore assume that $\chi$ is actually an equitable $k$-colouring.
+We will also assume, for now, that $(R,\cJ)$ is only a Hamilton framework (not zero-free).

+Then, the proof has four steps.
+At the end of Step 3 we will be done with the embedding if $H$ has no zero-coloured vertices under $\chi$, and this will cover cases \ref{itm:LH-r=1}~and~\ref{itm:LH-r=k} of \cref{lem:lemma-for-H}.
 In Step 4, we will introduce the extra hypothesis of zero-freeness to $(R,\cJ)$ to continue, and this will finish the proof in all cases.

 \emph{Step 1: Finding an imbalance-correcting cycle in $R$.} Recall that $\cJ' \subseteq \cJ$ is a tight Hamilton cycle whose cyclic order we assume to be $1, 2, \dotsc, rt$.
 Let $R' = \partial_2 \cJ'$.